JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_plugins.md

 Another consequence of our testing approach is that we do not provide a recommended approach to mocking.
 We have a few tests in our codebase that use JMock.
-Still, in general, we find it difficult to mock all of the interactions with IntelliJ Platform components that your plugin class will need to have.
+Still, in general, we find it difficult to mock all the interactions with IntelliJ Platform components that your plugin class will need to have.
 We recommend working with real components instead.
 See also [](testing_faq.md#how-to-replace-componentservice-in-tests) and [](testing_faq.md#how-to-replace-extension-points-in-tests).